CADmium-Co/CADmium/README.md

 After that we will do a few more demo (V0.0.*) releases, aggregating features until it feels pretty usable.

 **Alpha:** When it feels like we've reached an MVP that people might actually want to use, it's time to release an Alpha version (V0.1.0) and actively solicit feedback from users.
-We'll use that feedback to make more and more improvements, re-inventing things if necessary to achieve a great workflow.
+We'll use that feedback to make more improvements, re-inventing things if necessary to achieve a great workflow.

 Beyond that, we'll see!